 Income growth in the country had a positive impact on poverty indicators, with prosperity shared broadly.
-Over the last year, the share of the population living in poverty went down from 5.5 percent in 2011 to 3.8 percent in 2012, as measured by the national poverty line.
-This is a significant improvement from 47 percent officially registered in 2001.
-Similarly, at the international poverty line, as measured by the PPP-corrected US$2.5 a day per capita, poverty in Kazakhstan fell from 41 percent in 2001 to 4 percent in 2009.
+The share of the Kazakhstan population living in poverty went down from 47 percent in 2001 to about 3 percent in 2013, as measured by the national poverty line.
+Similarly, at the international poverty line, as measured by the purchasing power parity (PPP)-corrected US$2.50 per capita per day, poverty in Kazakhstan fell from 41 percent in 2001 to 4 percent in 2009.
+However, against a benchmark of a higher poverty line at the PPP-corrected US$5 per capita per day (which is more appropriate for countries with a higher level of income per capita), some 42 percent of Kazakhstan’s population were still living in poverty in 2009, though down from 79 percent in 2001.
 Kazakhstan’s performance in the World Bank’s indicator of shared prosperity also shows progress, with growth rate of consumption per capita of the bottom 40 percent of households of about 6 percent, while the average consumption growth for all households was about 5 percent during 2006-2010.

 Trade policy will remain a central instrument to help the country integrate into the global economy, but Kazakhstan will face a complex trade policy environment in the medium-term.
 The economy is adjusting to the Eurasia Customs Union which it joined in 2010 and is pursuing an accelerated schedule of further integration into the Common Economic Space by 2015.
 Kazakhstan is also expected to join the World Trade Organization in the near future while its trade strategy lists several free trade agreements to be negotiated.